Buying an Existing NJ Franchise Business

 HERE’S AN IMPORTANT TIP!

-Talk to current franchisees and former franchisees that have left the franchise within the last year or two.
+Talk to current franchisees and former franchisees who have left the franchise within the last year or two.
 This conversation may be the most reliable way for you to verify the franchisor’s claims.
 I encourage this approach as an independent way to evaluate the franchise relationship since it directly involves you and your future relationship with the franchisor.

 There’s no question that the disclosure document is critical reading for potential franchisees.